Volvo 300 Series: Models and special editions

 One such variation on a theme was the 1981 343 R-Sport.
-This was intended as a sporty offering to the line-up, pre-dating the introduction of the 360GLT by some two years.
-Only 100 cars were produced based on the DLS and GLS trim levels and featuring sporting additions such as self-adhesive 'R-Sport' decals, rev counter, front and rear spoilers as well as some featuring body-coloured bumpers and alloy wheels.
+This was intended as a sporty offering to the lineup, pre-dating the introduction of the 360GLT by some two years.
+Only 100 cars were produced based on the DLS and GLS trim levels and featuring sporting additions such as self-adhesive 'R-Sport' decals, rev counter, front and rear spoilers, as well as some featuring body-coloured bumpers and alloy wheels.
 The B19A engine also featured some modifications, including twin Solex carburetors.
 Power was increased from a quoted 95HP to 122HP (90 kW).

 A similar model was the 1979 343 Oettinger.
 This model was based on the standard 343 DL, with the 1397 cc capacity increased to 1596 cc.
 It was modified by the VW Group tuning company Oettinger and released in 1979.
 The 343 Oettinger was available in red or silver metallic.
 A total of 125 cars were produced.

 A van version also entered production.
-The van was essentially a five-door 340, but with the rear doors replaced with full body-coloured metal pieces and with the rear seats removed.
+The van was essentially a five-door 340, but the rear doors were replaced with full body-coloured metal pieces, and the rear seats were removed.
 A glazed version was also available.
 The 1200 L cargo compartment has a flat floor and a metal bulkhead behind the front seats to protect occupants from moving loads.
 It was called "Volvo 345 Van" and was developed for commercial use at the behest of the Dutch Postal Services, who preferred a Dutch-made vehicle.
-It was first presented at a commercial vehicle show in Amsterdam in February 1982 and was also offered to the public.
+It was first presented at a commercial vehicle show in Amsterdam in February 1982 and offered to the public.
 The only engine was the petrol B14, combined with either the CVT or a four-speed manual.

 The Millionaire edition was introduced in 1988 to commemorate the production of the one-millionth car in the 300 series.
-Available on both the 340GLE and 360 GLE/T, the Millionaire featured all options including air conditioning, electric front windows and mirrors, alloy wheels, and leather interior.
+This edition featured all options on both the 340 GLE and 360 GLE/T, including air conditioning, electric front windows and mirrors, alloy wheels, and a leather interior.